php-fig/fig-standards/proposed/event-dispatcher.md

 ### Error handling

-In most cases, an Exception or Error thrown by a Listener on a Processor SHOULD interrupt further Listener invocation.
-A Processor MAY choose to handle a `Throwable` from a listener in any way it chooses.
-For example, it may:

-* Ignore it and let the exception bubble up the stack.
-* Wrap the exception in its own exception and rethrow it.
-* Log the exception and then take either of the previous actions.
-* Wrap the exception in a new Event and allow that Event to be processed like any other.
-* Any combination of the above, or some other approach.

-However, should the Processor elect to pass information about the error condition to another object it MUST do so via an object that implements `EventErrorInterface`.
-For example, if it rethrows a wrapped Exception then the wrapping Exception MUST implement that interface.
-If it triggers a new Event then that Event MUST implement that interface.
+An Exception or Error thrown by a Listener MUST block the execution of any further Listeners.
+An Error or Exception thrown by a Listener MUST be allowed to propagate back up to the caller.

+A Processor MAY catch a thrown object to log it, allow additional action to be taken, etc., but then MUST rethrow the original throwable.

 ## Listener Provider